 It’s also wise to check the length of cable that’s available on your loom.
 Just to make sure that it will reach.

-Unless you plan on crafting your own electrical connections this can make sourcing a replacement rather problematic.
+Unless you plan on crafting your own electrical connections – connectors can make sourcing a replacement stator rather problematic.

 - Lightly bend down the latch on the terminal pin to remove it from its connector housing.